 Fault Log FL1 - 9

-LCD Display

 FL1: Last Fault # Fault Name

 Range FL1 - FL9

 Description When a fault occurs, the fault number is logged in non-volatile memory.
-The the oldest fault is in FL9.
-When a fault occurs, the fault number is logged in non-volatile memory.
 The most recent fault is in FL1 and the oldest fault is in FL9.

-Pressing [ENTER] toggles through the Starter data recorded at the time of the more information. fault.
-See section 4.4.5 for
+Pressing [ENTER] toggles through the Starter data recorded at the time of the fault.
+See section 4.4.5 for more information.

-See Also Appendix C - Fault Codes on page 205.
+See Also Appendix C - Fault Codes on page 207.

 Event Recorder E01 - E99

 Range E01 - E99

 Description An event is anything that changes the present state of the starter.
 Some examples of events would be an operation fault, a Start command, or a Stop command.
 The event recorder stores the last 99 events.
 When an event occurs, the event number is logged in non-volatile memory.
 The most recent event is in E01 and the oldest event is in E99.

-See Also Appendix A - Event Codes on page 202.
-Appendix C - Fault Codes on page 205.
+See Also Appendix A - Event Codes on page 204.

+Appendix C - Fault Codes on page 207.

 The first screen displayed in the event recorder gives the starter state on the second line of the screen.
-See below;
+See below:

-EØ1: Event #??
-Stop Compl ete
+E01: Event #??
+Stop Complete